mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 ### Output description

-The following table describes the meaning and origin of fields returned by both api/v2/stories/single and api/v2/stories/list in which we felt clarification was necessary.
+The following table describes the meaning and origin of fields returned by the admin API for both api/v2/stories/single and api/v2/stories/list.
+(The admin API also returns all the fields available through the general API.
+Refer to the Media Cloud API 2.0 Spec for a list and description of these fields.)

 | Field               | Description
 | ------------------- | ----------------------------------------------------------------------